ddalton/xor/README.md

 XOR - Fast object retrieval and persistence for JPA

+1. Process ALIAS and NARROW functions
+  How is an alias field processed?
+Add a property to an open type StateTree#extend

-Test that uses 2 QueryPieces  (Subquery or IN clause) - QueryTreeInvocation.java for e.g., Task + children
+2. Test that uses 2 QueryPieces  (Subquery or IN clause) - QueryTreeInvocation.java
+   for e.g., Task + children
    and another query for children (i.e., grand children) Evaluate how 2 query pieces are evaluated and the objects reconsituted

-SP multi query ordering

-QueryTree reconstitution from View with children

-Alias filter testing with type subclass

-inline and named child views (fragments)
+3. QueryTree reconstitution from View with children with children that are fragments and disjoint queries inline and named child views (fragments)

+4. SP multi query ordering

-including/skip functionality
+5. include/skip functionality

+parent
+QueryType {
+  basedOn: null
+  a: t1
+  b: t2
+  c: t3
+}

+split into ->

+QueryType {
+ basedOn: t1
+ a: t1
+}

+QueryType {
+ basedOn: t2
+ a: t2
+}

+QueryType {
+ basedOn: t3
+ a: t3
+}